 Load Balancer is the tool that manages the network traffic and distributes it across multiple servers in a cloud environment.
 Load balancing is the process of distributing traffic across your network of servers to ensure that the system does not get overwhelmed and all requests handled easily and efficiently.

 The load balancer is an essential component in distributed computing architecture.
-As the name suggests, the role of a load balancer is to distribute the incoming network traffic among the cluster of the distributed servers so that the work done by a single computer will be distributed among multiple computers which makes the process faster and highly available.
+As the name suggests, the role of a load balancer is to distribute the incoming network traffic among the cluster of the distributed servers so that the work done by a single computer distributes among multiple computers which makes the process faster and highly available.

-Most of the time engineering is required to solve different problems.
-Solution of a problem is generally similar and it is selected from previously experienced solutions.
+Most of the time engineering can result to solve different problems.
+Solution of a problem is generally similar and selected from previously experienced solutions.
 This situation is actually similar to real life problems also.
-When a problem is encountered, solution for this problem is selected from previous solutions
+When we encounter a problem the solution for this selected problem from previous solutions

 #Let’s understand the load balancing process using the restaurant analogy